pgroenbaek/dbtracks-stf-profiles/README.md

 ### Steps to install:
 1. Download and extract the [latest release](https://github.com/pgroenbaek/dbtracks-stf-profiles/releases).

-2. Copy all the track profiles from either the `TrackProfiles` folder.
+2. Copy all the track profiles from the `TrackProfiles` folder.

 3. Place all of them into the `<route folder>/TrackProfiles` folder.